vimeo/stag-java/README.md

 ## Usage

-1. Make sure the member variables of your model class are public ([for now](#future-enhancements))
+1. Make sure the member variables of your model class are not private (i.e. public, protected, or package-local visibility)
-2. Make sure your model class is public and has a zero argument public constructor
+2. Make sure your model class is not private and has a zero argument non-private constructor
 3. Annotate each member variable you want populated
     - `@GsonAdapterKey("json_key")`: populates the field using the JSON value with the specified key
     - `@GsonAdapterKey`: populates the field using the JSON value with the key named the same as the member variable